 - Any other factor necessary to do equity and justice between the parties.

 Alimony in Florida is normally modifiable in amount and sometimes duration and is dependent on the specific type of alimony that was awarded.
 Florida courts will consider modifying a spousal support order if the supporting spouse can show a “substantial change in circumstances.”
 If you do not satisfy that requirement, you cannot open an alimony modification case.

 A “substantial change in circumstances” means a change that was not anticipated at the time that the alimony was ordered by the court.
 The change must be permanent, involuntary and material.
 Substantial changes include job loss, retirement, death, illness and remarriage of one or both of the spouses.

 Florida Supportive Relationship Law (Cohabitation Law)

-In order to provide the best answers possible regarding spousal support or alimony, the Minaya Law Offices Law offers a free initial consultation with an experienced alimony/spousal support attorney at their Plantation Office.
-Call 954-526-9092 or complete the contact form we will contact you.
+In order to provide you the best answers possible regarding spousal support or alimony, The Minaya Law Offices, PLLC, call 954-526-9092 or complete the contact form and we will contact you.
 We can help you understand Florida alimony laws and how they will apply in your case.
-Se habla Español.
+Se habla español.